maragraziani/miccaihackathon_shifts/README.md

 ## Dataset

 You will be working with a <strong>subset</strong> of the training data provided in Track 1 of the Shifts 2.0 challenge.
-More information about the dataset and instruction on how to access the download page can be found in [data](#)
+More information about the dataset and instruction on how to access the download page can be found in the [data](#) folder of this repo.

 ## Dependencies